-- Gum chewing, eating or drinking will not permitted while skating.
+- Gum chewing, eating or drinking is not permitted while skating.
 Water bottles are permitted but must be kept to the side of the ice surface near penalty boxes or in the stands.

 - All Skaters must leave the ice immediately at the end of the session or when the Zamboni comes onto the ice.